 Grace Episcopal Church is searching for a new rector to lead our parish in worship, fellowship, mission, and outreach as we grow into God’s call to us.

-The vestry has tasked a newly created Discernment Committee with seeking the vision of our parishioners and the guidance of the Holy Spirit to inform our collective effort to call a new rector.
+The vestry has tasked the Discernment Committee with seeking the vision of our parishioners and the guidance of the Holy Spirit to inform our collective effort to call a new rector.

 How to Participate